roumail/dev-env-setup/README.md

 - HOST_APP_DIR: The path to the project directory on your host machine.
 - BASE_IMAGE: The base Docker image that includes your project dependencies.
-- DEV_IMAGE_NAME: A descriptive name for your development environment image (e.g.
+- DEV_IMAGE_NAME: A descriptive name for your development environment image (e.g., vim_env_go_tutorial).
-  , vim_env_go_tutorial).
-- PLUGINS_DIR: A directory to hold plugins installed in container
+- PLUGINS_DIR: A directory to hold plugins installed in the container.
+- BASH_HISTORY_FPATH: Path to bash history file for the mounted directory.
+This follows the convention of ~/bash_histories/${DEV_IMAGE_NAME}-bash_history.
+- DOTFILES_DIR: The path to your dotfiles repository on the host machine.
+- VIM_DOTFILES_DIR: Directory within the dotfiles repository containing Vim configuration files.
+- VIM_RC_FPATH: Path to the .vimrc file within the Vim dotfiles directory.
+- VIM_CONFIG_DIR: Path to the .vim/config directory within the Vim dotfiles directory.

 ```bash
 /path/to/